koka-lang/koka/doc/spec/overview.kk.md

 declaration automatically adds a dereferencing operator to all occurrences except on the left-hand side of an assignment.

-When we look at the types inferred for references, we see that `x` and `y` have type `:ref<h,int> ` which stands for a reference to a mutable value of type `:int` in some heap `:h`.
+When we look at the types inferred for the references, we see that `x` and `y` have type `:ref<h,int> ` which stands for a reference to a mutable value of type `:int` in some heap `:h`.
 The effects on heaps are allocation as `:heap<h>`, reading from a heap as `:read<h>` and writing to a heap as